katya-stanzy/LoanDataShowcase/README.md

 After cleaning, there is 152 330 cases and 16 variables.

-An EDA has demonstrated that Loan Term, Purpose, Current Loan Amount, Monthly Debt and Annual Income have a high association with Charged Off loans.
+An exploratory data analysis (EDA) has demonstrated that Loan Term, Purpose, Current Loan Amount, Monthly Debt and Annual Income have a high association with Charged Off loans.

 #### 2. Create and test a preliminary classification model with Logistic Regression using numerical variables only.
 The resultant logistic model, after cross-validation, works best at the classification of 'Fully Paid' cases.
 The 'Charged Off' had only a small proportion of cases assigned correctly: 1 317 (correct): 10 168 (wrong).
 NB: the confusion matrix here is such that 'Charged Off' is the positive case and 'Fully Paid' is negative.